jimz011/homekit-infused/README.md

 <a href="https://www.buymeacoffee.com/w8Jnf6Hit" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

 # Home Assistant 0.97.x compatible Lovelace setup.
-My current Home Assistant install (current running version 0.97.1) This is my entirely new release with so much changes that you should read up if you already use parts from my setup!
+My current Home Assistant install (current running version 0.97.2) This is my entirely new release with so much changes that you should read up if you already use parts from my setup!
 If you are new to this please continue to the introduction below the changes.

-## Lovelace setup by jimz011 August 2019 v 0.1b (*updated: 11/08/2019)
+## Lovelace setup by jimz011 August 2019 v 0.11.0 (*updated: 13/08/2019)
-### Changes 11/08/2019:
+### Changes 13/08/2019:
 v.
-0.1b
-- Added missing images to the images folder
-- Changed back-button.yaml templating to be used everywhere instead of 4 different templates.
-- Changed mini-graph-template.yaml to easily change between bar styles
-- Added Clock for tablets on the 5 main views (climate, frontpage, lights, devices and security)
-- Changed vacuum.yaml for tablets
+0.11.0
+- The simple weather card now has a tap_action available!
+Special thanks to @kalkih
+- Deep Press (3d Touch) has been updated and now fixes the double click. (please update this component via HACS) Special thanks to @roflcoopter
+- Added descriptive text on ALL decluttering-templates
-- Changed graph type in energy.yaml
+- Changed Homekit Gray Light theme to be light in the dashboard/config as well
+- Re-added a hold action to the third quick access menu button
+- Removed weather popup (it will now navigate you to the weather page)
+- Version names of these releases will now have the same notations as that HA did/does use. (e.g. 0.11.0)
+- PostNL custom_component updated, but I still urge you to get it from @peternijssen's own repo!

-## Update Guide from 0.1a to 0.1b:
+## Update Guide from 0.1b to 0.11.0:
 Please read this first.
-In all changed files there is a `# Changed/Added in 0.1b`.
+In all changed files there is a `# Changed/Added in 0.11.0`.
 Change/Add these lines in your own files.
 With the exception of vacuum.yaml these are relatively small changes and mostly be just 3 to 5 lines each page.
 Find these tags in any of the files that have changed so you can easily change/add your own lines/files.
 This is true for every file below.
 Note: If it says a file has changed but there are no comments, than it is most likely you only need to remove lines.
 Below you can read which lines/stacks you will need to remove.
 I am only human, I do this for hobby, am an amateur and bound to make mistakes.
 If you find anything missing to the information below feel free to make suggestions.